bartzabel05/odin-recipes/README.md

 # odin-recipes
-A toy HTML website to revisit HTML Basics with the help of TheOdinProject
+A toy HTML website to revisit HTML Basics with the help of TheOdinProject.
+Only Added Basic CSS at the moment.